Current Region: USA (EN)

 Chemical dosing or metering pumps are used to dispense or inject precise amounts of fluid into a process.
 These pumps are prevalent in water treatment applications such as cooling towers, boilers, and industrial wastewater treatment; however, they are used in a multitude of different chemical processes around the world.

-While there are many types of metering pumps, solenoid driven positive displacement metering pumps are preffered in chemical feed applications due to their low cost, ease of use, reliability, and high degree of accuracy.
+While there are many types of metering pumps, solenoid driven positive displacement metering pumps are preferred in chemical feed applications due to their low cost, ease of use, reliability, and high degree of accuracy.

 The LMI Solenoid Driven product range covers a wide spectrum of pressures and flows.
 For instance, the LMI PD series can achieve up to 2.0 Gallons Per Hour or up to 450 PSI depending on model selection.
 Higher capacity solenoid metering pumps, such as the LMI C Series can achieve up to 25 Gallons per Hour at 300 PSI.